What is Location-Based Marketing?

 - 46% install ad blockers due to ads being irrelevant (IAB UK Study) - So make your ads relevant!

-Another one of the successes of location-based marketing is that it works in real-time.
+Another one of the successes of location-based marketing is that it works in real-time which highly enhances the relevance of the ads.
 This is 10% creepy and 90% awesome marketing!

 There are some stores that have ‘beacons’ which pick up your approach.
 You’ll be strolling down the street and next thing you know, there’s a notification on your phone saying: